polarBearYap/car-dealership-flask-api/README.md

 3. Follow the instructions in this [MS docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/apps/cd/deploy-docker-webapp?view=azure-devops&tabs=python) to create an Web App to host Docker container.

 4. Enjoy your Docker-containerised Python Flask API hosted in Azure!!!
 Congrats &#127881;&#127870;&#127882;

+## Technical Contributions
+1. Define a requirements.txt for the Python environment for Azure AutoML inference.
+2. Define a docker image for the deployment of Azure AutoML model.

 ## Learning lessons